codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_7_the_algorithm_for_finding_the_translation_table_entries.md

 * For the initial lookup level, the appropriate TTBR.
 * Otherwise, the translation table address returned by the previous level of lookup.

+**PAMax**
+The supported PA width, in bits.

+**IA**
+The supplied IA for this stage of translation.

+**TnSZ**
+The translation table size for this stage of translation:
+For EL1&0 stage 1 -- TCR_EL1.T0SZ or TCR_EL1.T1SZ, as appropriate.
+For EL1&0 stage 2 -- VTCR_EL2.T0SZ.
+For EL2 stage 1 -- TCR_EL2.T0SZ.
+For EL3 stage 1 -- TCR_EL3.T0SZ.